Leticia and the Marasha Tour

 - Have plenty of insect repellent with you.

-With beautiful expressions they're like a cross between a dog, a tailess beaver and a coypu.
+With beautiful expressions, they're like a cross between a dog, a tailless beaver and a coypu.
 Sorry if I've insulted you, biggest rodent in the world!

 Giant water lily - Victoria amazonica

 The Victoria amazonica has a remarkable lifestyle, producing one white flower at a time which opens on the first evening to attract insects.
-At this point in time the flower is female and gives off a sweet fruity scent......the rest of the story you can read here on the Kew Garden website.
+At this point in time, the flower is female and gives off a sweet, fruity scent.

 Round Up of Amazon Marasha Tour

 For me this was an experience of a lifetime.
-Every aspect of the tour held excitement and interest, from initial taxi ride to the 5am meeting with a 3m trapped caiman.
+Every aspect of the tour held excitement and interest, from the initial taxi ride to the 5 am meeting with a large trapped caiman.
 Don't worry, it was caught in a fisherman's net and was released by our guide, Walter.